damienlethiec/after-le-wagon/README.md

 ## Solve your problems alone

 One of the most difficult things after Le Wagon is that you won't have teachers and TA anymore to help you every day.
 Of course, you have Le Wagon community on Slack but it is not as instantaneous as a ticket.
-After Le Wagon, you should aim at being really autonomous to solve your code problems as soon as possible.
+After Le Wagon, you should aim at being really autonomous to solve your code problems as fast as possible.
 To do this, you need 3 skills:

 ### Learn to read your error messages

 During the bootcamp, you may have seen teachers solving problems you had been struggling on for dozens of minutes just by reading your error message.
 It takes some practice but learning how to find your error messages and how to read them will solve 90% of your problems.
 Sometimes it will give you directly an answer, most of the time it will narrow the scope of the problem.
 Good developers are (almost) always happy when they see an error message because they know it will help them solve their bug.

 ### Become a binding.pry god

-When the error message does not directly give you an answer, learn how to debug with `binding.pry` (or `debugger` for javascript).
-Every time I see a bug I don't quite understand, the first thing I do is put a b`inding.pry` in my code to see what is going on and how do my variables look like at this specific moment.
+When the error message does not directly give you an answer, learn how to debug with `binding.pry` (or `debugger` for Javascript).
+Every time I see a bug I don't quite understand, the first thing I do is put a `binding.pry` in my code to see what is going on and how do my variables look like at this specific moment.
 With good `binding.pry` skills, you will rock in the developer world.

 P.S: Aaron Patterson, one of the most famous Ruby developer, is a "puts debugger".
 It is another way to deal with errors.
 Enjoy [this article](https://tenderlovemaking.com/2016/02/05/i-am-a-puts-debuggerer.html) to learn more.

 ### Learn to Google a problem

 When you are facing a problem you really don't know, get used to Google it.
 99.9% of the times, you will find somebody who had a pretty similar problem on StackOverflow.
 Google skills are the most important ones for a developer.

 ## How to progress after Le Wagon